The Yankee Analysts’ April 2011 Monthly Wrap-Up

 Russell Martin kicked his Yankee career off with a bang, putting up the best month of all catchers in MLB and showing that he’s fully recovered from the variety of ailments that derailed his playing career the last few seasons.

 Curtis Granderson essentially continued his torrid hitting from the end of the 2010 season, pumping 7 home runs — several of the tie-breaking variety — and seems to have overcome his severe platoon slump.
 I won’t go so far as to say he’s completely cured against lefties, as it’s pretty easy for players to fall back into bad habits, but we’ve amassed a decent enough sample at this point going back to August 2010, and it’s pretty hard to ignore the numbers.
-Oh, and Austin Jackson?
+Oh, and ?
 He’s off to a robust .194/.269/.269 start to the season, with a BABIP over 100 points lower than last year.
 Luck sure can be a cruel mistress.
 I’d love to hear from all of the people who commented over at Yankeeist all winter long about how much they hated Granderson and how the Yankees should never have traded Jackson.

 Robinson Cano had his second straight excellent April, although unlike last year, the Yankees didn’t need him to carry the offense this go-round.
 Cano ended the month on a monster power tear, and the crazy thing is, he should get even better once he gets that unsustainably low walk rate up.